-We are also extremely lucky to have such a fabulous resource as the Deptford Lounge attached to our school.
-Our pupils visit the library regularly with their classes and are encouraged to do so after school.
-As a school, we are developing strong links with the Deptford lounge; our pupils have been involved in promoting the Summer Reading Challenge, have met with authors such as Steve Cole and Clare Stanhope and they are regularly told stories by the in-house storyteller.
+We are also extremely fortunate to have such a fabulous resource as the Deptford Lounge attached to our school.
+Our pupils visit the library regularly with their classes and are also encouraged to do so before and after school.
+As a school, we have developed strong links with the Deptford lounge; our pupils have been involved in the Summer Reading Challenge, have met with authors such as Steve Cole and Clare Stanhope and they are regularly told stories by the in-house storyteller.

 In KS1 and lower KS2, our pupils are provided with reading books to take home which are matched to their reading abilities and interests.
 These reading books are changed on a weekly basis and children’s progress with their reading is monitored by teachers regularly in order to ensure that pupils are being given books which match their reading capabilities.
 The main source of books which are sent home with these pupils are from the Collins Big Cat range, the Oxford Reading Tree and Project X. These books are grouped into colours and provide appropriate levels of challenge for our pupils as they progress through this book banded scheme.

-Once children move to upper KS2 or have reached the end of the book banded scheme (whichever comes first), they are provided with chapter books from our classroom libraries to further engage, stimulate and develop their reading.
+Once children move to upper KS2 or have reached the end of the book banded scheme (whichever comes first), they are expected to independently choose from our classroom libraries to further engage, stimulate and develop their reading.